FAQ

 Our goal is continuous improvement of our coverage across channels.
 However, as things change (either within our model or specific inventory source), there are a few reasons previously "modeled" domains may no longer return data.
 Please reach out to your Scope3 support contact, so they can investigate and resolve the gap if possible.

-Scope3 dataset coverage varies depending on the dimensions (i.e. geo, channel, deviceType, etc.).
-Our goal is to exceed 95% modeled (impressions modeled / impressions delivered) for the channels in GA.
+Scope3 dataset coverage varies depending on the dimensions (e.g., geo, channel, deviceType, etc.).
+For the channels in GA, our goal is to exceed 95% modeled (impressions modeled / impressions delivered).
 For channels in beta, we aim to exceed 90% modeled.
 If you have questions or feedback, please reach out.

 What is a GMP?